How to Streamline Payment Cycles with Invoicing and Payment Software

-Repetitive tasks are a morale killer for AR teams, who currently spend an average of 11 hours manually processing each invoice.
+Repetitive tasks are a morale killer for accounts receivable teams, who currently spend an average of 11 hours manually processing each invoice.
 When your employees are unhappy, they’re more likely to jump ship, leaving you to spend time and money hiring replacements.

 Invoicing and payment software is designed to oust the monotony of payment processing by keeping everything in one place and automating administrative tasks.
-By alleviating your AR team of burdensome processes, you can expect to see a significant boost in productivity and motivation.
+By alleviating your accounts receivable team of burdensome processes, you can expect to see a significant boost in productivity and motivation.

-Imagine this: your AR team posts an invoice to a customer, who receives it several days later.
+Imagine this: your accounts receivable team posts an invoice to a customer, who receives it several days later.
 The customer checks the invoice but notices a mistake – the total doesn’t match up with the original quote.

 Seems pretty inefficient.

 Invoicing and payment software leaves much less room for human error because it automatically generates invoices using existing company data.
 Fewer slip-ups mean your team can spend less time processing a single invoice and focus on more pressing tasks that will help to grow your business.

 Plus, you won’t have to rely on snail mail to send invoices.
 The software will automatically send invoices to the customer, where they can electronically sign them and issue a payment immediately.

 Your business is bound to go through peaks and troughs of activity.
 Therefore, it can be tempting to take on temporary staff when your AR team reaches peak capacity to lighten the load.

 But recruitment is very costly and time-consuming, especially when you’re hiring non-permanent staff.